mozilla-services/docs/source/storage/apis-2.0.rst

     Returns a list of the BSO ids contained in a collection.
     This request has additional optional parameters:

-    - **ids**: returns the ids for objects in the collection that are in the provided comma-separated list.
+    - **ids**: a comma-separated list of ids.
+Only objects whose id is in this list will be returned.

-    - **older**: returns only ids for objects in the collection that have been last modified before the date given.
+    - **older**: a timestamp in milliseconds.
+Only objects that were last modified before this time will be returned.

-    - **newer**: returns only ids for objects in the collection that have been last modified since the date given.
+    - **newer**: a timestamp in milliseconds.
+Only objects that were last modified after this time will be returned.

-    - **full**: if defined, returns the full BSO, rather than just the id.
+    - **full**: any value.
+If provided then the response will be a list of full BSO objects rather than a list of ids.

-    - **index_above**: if defined, only returns items with a higher sortindex than the value specified.
+    - **index_above**: an integer.
+Only objects whose sortindex is higher than this value will be returned.

-    - **index_below**: if defined, only returns items with a lower sortindex than the value specified.
+    - **index_below**: an integer.
+Only objects whose sortindex is lower than this value will be returned.

-    - **limit**: sets the maximum number of ids that will be returned.
+    - **limit**: an integer.
+At most that many objects will be returned.

-    - **offset**: skips the first n ids.
-For use with the limit parameter (required) to paginate through a result set.
+    - **offset**: an integer.
+Excludes that many objects from the start of the output.
+This is desgined for pagination of results and must be used together with the **limit** parameter.

     - **sort**: sorts the output:
-       - 'oldest' - Orders by modification date (oldest first)
+       - 'oldest' - orders by modification date (oldest first)
-       - 'newest' - Orders by modification date (newest first)
+       - 'newest' - orders by modification date (newest first)
-       - 'index' - Orders by the sortindex descending (highest weight first)
+       - 'index' - orders by the sortindex descending (highest weight first)

     The response will include an *X-Num-Records* header indicating the total number of records to expect in the body.